 If you prefer to use its timer on test day, make sure that the proctor will approve with its alarm sounding when the time is up; besides, most proctors will not care since the test is done by that point.

 If the proctor does not approve of the alarm even if the test is over, then you may still use the stopwatch to guide you during the test.
 It will not make any noise at all.

-Since those watches have stopwatch feature and may be silenced, they are generally allowed in testing rooms that allow digital wristwatches.
+Since those watches have a stopwatch feature and can be silenced, they are generally allowed in testing rooms that allow digital wristwatches.